pistonsky/project-emma/src/components/Readme.md

 Contains things like navbar, footer, contact us form

 These elements are generally meant to render same thing at different places for example Horizontal and vertical scroll

+Scroll component have dependency on Home component (for context), this restricts us from using it for other purposes